 - Free instant quotes: Insurers often give you the opportunity to get a free instant quote by filling out a short form on the company’s website.

-What are different types of boats that need insurance?
+What types of boats need insurance?

 Boats smaller than yachts, houseboats or commercial freighters are usually classified as small boats.
 These boats tend to be the most common type of watercraft that needs insurance.